 Now that you’ve set a time each day, what exactly do you read during family Bible time?
 Let’s find out…

-2. Find A Solid Family Bible Devotional
+2. Find A Solid Family Bible Study Devotional

 Once you have figured out your time each night to have family Bible time, it’s time to pick the devotional you are going to be reading through!

-The perfect way to introduce family Bible time if you are just starting. 🙂
+These are some great options for introducing family Bible time if you are just starting. 🙂

 I would suggest starting in the New Testament with one of the Gospels, Ephesians, Hebrews, or Romans.
 Some great Old testament books to start in are Genesis, Joshua, or Ruth.